ThisIsNimishka/ThisIsNimishka/README.md

 - 👋 Hello, everyone!
 This is Nimishka.
 - 👀 I'm deeply passionate about continuous learning and contributing positively to data-driven initiatives.
-- 🌱 I’m currently pursuing Bachelors in Technology in Computer Science and Engineering
+- 🌱 I’m currently pursuing Masters in Technology in Computer Science and Engineering
 - 📫 Get in touch with me on LinkedIn.

 <!---